 Onward Israel offers mid-length Israel experiences (6-10 weeks) to students and young adults, primarily during the summer, speaking directly to the interests and concerns of the young adult population entering the labor force in a global world.
 Programs are structured around resume-building opportunities, such as internships, service learning, and academic courses.

 Apply now for the Pardes Institute of Jewish Studies Summer Program in Jerusalem!

 Want to interact with Jewish text this summer in a fun and engaging way and learn more about Israel through weekly trips?
 Then this is the opportunity for you!

-Check out our website or email with questions.
+Check the our website or email with questions.

 Yalla Israel Experience Grants

 As part of its mission of inspiring every Jewish student at Northwestern to make an enduring and meaningful commitment to Jewish life, NU Hillel encourages students to build a personal connection to Israel through travel, study, and work experiences.
 This year, thanks to the generous contribution of a wonderful Northwestern family, NU Hillel is pleased to offer Yalla Israel Experience Grants for Northwestern students who will be studying, interning, volunteering, and/or working in Israel between March-September 2020.

 Each Yalla grant will be at least $250.
 Yalla grant applications will be accepted on a rolling basis.
 To be considered for a grant, please complete the application here and submit it as soon as possible.